 Wasaga Beach is a day use park that closes at 9PM.
 The facilities include flush toilets and outdoor showers to clean off after a day of beach fun.
 Entrance to the park is $18 per car load.

 Karen Friesecke is a dog lover and guardian to two Vizslas named Jersey and Dexter.
-You can find Karen at Doggie Stylish, where she blogs about DIY pet projects and pet news, and sells her handmade collars and leashes.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.